A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Continuous description and equilibrium solutions

-We define $\phi: \; [0,1] \longrightarrow \R$ to be a mapping describing the chain deformation $x = \phi(X)$ (cf. Figure \ref{figs:phi}).
-Let $F(X) = \phi'(X)>0$, where $F$ is the deformation gradient and is always positive because $\phi$ is assumed to preserve orientation.
 Let $\Phi_{ij}(r_{ij})$ denote the interaction energy of atoms $i$ and $j$, where $r_{ij}=|x_i - x_j|$.
-We assume that the energy functions $\Phi_{ij}$ between any two atoms are identical and denote it as $\Phi$.
-As is conventional in application of this aspect, we adopt the so-called Lennard-Jones potential.
+We assume that the energy functions $\Phi_{ij}$ between any two atoms are identical and simplify the notation as $\Phi$.
+As is conventional in application of this aspect, we adopt the so-called Lennard-Jones potential

 where $r_0$ is the minimal point of the potential function and $A$ is a positive scaling constant.

 \Ec{E_{\textrm{cont}}}